PyDataLondon/pydatalondon.github.io/submit-a-talk/index.md

 ## Speaking at PyData London Conferences

-Our next conference will take place in [May 2017](pydata.org/london2017/), hosted by Bloomberg!
-The Call for Proposal is now closed.
+Our next conference will take place in 2019, stay tuned!